nus-cs2103-AY2223S1/tp/docs/team/donljh.md

     * Relevant pull request(s): [#56](https://github.com/AY2223S1-CS2103T-W15-3/tp/pull/56), [#105](https://github.com/AY2223S1-CS2103T-W15-3/tp/pull/105)

   * **Major Enhancement**: Built on top of a team member's implementation of marking orders to freeze order details on completion.
-    * What it does: Implement measures such that an order's details become immutable when it has been marked paid and completed.
+    * What it does: Implement measures such that an order's details become immutable when it has been marked completed.
     * Justification: This enhancement was necessary to keep data consistent such that completed orders' data is not affected by any subsequent edits to items in the inventory.
     * Highlights:
       * The implementation of this enhancement was challenging as the architecture of the model had to be updated to accommodate different representations of items (existing inventory items VS recorded items part of completed orders).